sifaka-ai/sifaka/CIRCULAR_DEPENDENCIES_RESOLUTION_PROGRESS.md

   - [ ] Update type annotations in retrieval components

 - [ ] Use TYPE_CHECKING for imports needed only for type checking
-  - [ ] Update imports in model components
+  - [x] Update imports in model components (OpenAI and Anthropic providers)
   - [ ] Update imports in chain components
   - [ ] Update imports in classifier components
   - [ ] Update imports in critic components